|

-This dialog allows you to specify parameters of YUV format file / stream.
+This dialog allows to specify parameters of YUV file / stream format.

-The following options allow you to specify YUV file / stream:
+The following configuration settings allow to specify a YUV file / stream:

 This combo box allows specifying YUV image format entirely.